monarc-project/ansible-ubuntu/README.md

 ## Requirements

-* Git on all servers;
+* Git and Python on all servers;
-* Python 2 on all servers.
-Actually ansible 2.2 features only a tech preview of Python 3 support;
 * [ansible](https://www.ansible.com/) must be installed on the configuration server;
-* Postfix on the BO and all FO servers.
+* Postfix on the BO and all FO servers (for the password recovery feature of MONARC).

 ## Usage